amity874/SwissRe_Exercise_106/README.md

 Reporting line too long: Raj Manager5 exceeds by 1 managers Reporting line too long: Alice EmployeeX exceeds by 2 managers

-Further test cases are added in Assumption.txt(src/main/resources/Assumption.txt) file
+## Further test cases are added in Assumption.txt(src/main/resources/Assumption.txt) file
+## 1000 line test case also added in Assumption.txt
 Assumptions
 CSV columns can be in any order but header names must exist.
 Empty salary is treated as 0.0.